 Today the project plans are made and executed with the belief that if we complete each task on time, we will finish the project on time.
 Due to high uncertainty, task times cannot be determined – they can only be estimated.

-People know that the project environment is full of uncertainties and the estimates given by them will be treated as commitments, so they embed lot of safety in their task estimates so as to ensure high probability of completion on time.
+People know that the project environment is full of uncertainties and the estimates given by them will be treated as commitments, so they embed a lot of safety in their task estimates so as to ensure a high probability of completion on time.

-Despite having lot of embedded safety, most tasks do not get completed within the estimated time.
+Despite having a lot of embedded safety, most tasks do not get completed within the estimated time.
 This can be attributed to below two Phenomenons – Student’s Syndrome and Parkinson’s Law.

-Even if people start on time and finish early, they do not report the early completion because they know that next time their estimates will be reduced and due to uncertain project environment they may not be able to complete on time.
+Even if people start on time and finish early, they do not report the early completion because they know that next time their estimates will be reduced and due to an uncertain project environment they may not be able to complete on time.